 Piglets remain hidden in a grass nest dug by the mother for their first 10 days before venturing out.
 Sows and piglets move together as a unit until the youngsters are weaned at about three months of age.
 The piglets are then old enough to join the sounder, which includes other sows, piglets, and young adults.
 They remain close to their mother for one to three years, depending on the species, until they're mature.

-Humans have hunted bearded pigs Sus barbatus for food for more than 40,000 years, and began domesticating Eurasian wild pigs Sus scrofa in Europe, India, China, and Malaysia about 7,000 years ago.
+Humans have hunted bearded pigs for food for more than 40,000 years, and began domesticating Eurasian wild pigs in Europe, India, China, and Malaysia about 7,000 years ago.

 Living on a small island can be difficult for animals: they cannot leave to escape predators, food shortages, or hunters.
-This has affected swine species such as the Visayan warty pig Sus cebifrons, found on only two islands in the Philippines, and the Javan warty pig Sus verrucosus, found on only the Indonesian island of Java.
+This has affected swine species such as the Visayan warty pig, found on only two islands in the Philippines, and the Javan warty pig found on only the Indonesian island of Java.

-San Diego Zoo Global is dedicated to helping the pig species of the world!
-For example, since the early 1990s, the Zoo has funded Visayan warty pig conservation efforts in the pig’s native homeland.
-As the first zoo outside of the Philippines to breed them, we have loaned some of the offspring to other zoos to generate additional funds for warty pig conservation.
+San Diego Zoo Wildlife Alliance is dedicated to helping the pig species of the world.
+For example, since the early 1990s, the Zoo has funded Visayan warty pig conservation efforts in the Philippines.
+By supporting San Diego Zoo Wildlife Alliance, you are our ally in saving and protecting wildlife worldwide.